Sanyika Shakur: Joining the Crips

 In 1975, a member of the West Side Crips nicknamed Sidewinder formed a set called the Eight Tray Gangster Crips (also known as 83GC, ETG or ETGC) in Shakur's neighborhood.
-On the evening of June 15, 1975, the day of his sixth-grade graduation, Kody was initiated into the ETGs.
-Shakur was courted into the gang (also known as being jumped in: in which gang members beat up the new recruit to see if he or she is brave enough to fight back and defend himself or herself).
+On the evening of June 15, 1975, the day of his sixth-grade graduation, Shakur was courted into (also known as being "jumped in," when gang members beat up the new recruit to see if he or she is brave enough to fight back and defend himself or herself) the ETGs.

-Shakur and another gang member then hotwired a stolen car after which he and several members of the ETGs, all armed with revolvers and shotguns, tracked down members of the Brims street gang (a set of the Bloods), which had been hanging out in the Crips' neighborhood.
+Shakur and another gang member then hotwired a stolen car after which he and several members of the ETGs, all armed with revolvers and shotguns, tracked down members of the Brims street gang (a set of the Bloods) who had been hanging out in the Crips' neighborhood.
 The ETGs opened fire on a group of approximately 15 Brims, shooting several of them.
 Shakur, armed with a sawed-off 12-gauge shotgun and instructed not to return to the car unless he used all eight rounds of the weapon, shot several Brims gang members that evening.

 Disfiguring an older black man

 As a new member of the Crips, Shakur was mentored in the ways of gang-banging by Tray Ball.
-In 1977, at age 13, Shakur and Tray Ball attempted to rob an older African American man who was walking through their neighborhood.
+In 1977, at the age of 13, Shakur and Tray Ball attempted to rob an older black man who was walking through their neighborhood.
 The man punched Shakur in the face and, after being physically restrained by Tray Ball when he attempted to run, was kicked and stomped by Kody for approximately twenty minutes.
-Kody's vicious attack left the man in a coma with his face permanently disfigured.
+Kody's attack left the man in a coma with his face permanently disfigured.

 According to Shakur, Crips present at the crime scene overheard police officers saying that whoever assaulted the man was a "monster" and reported this back to him.
 From that point on, other members of the ETGs referred to Shakur as Monster, and he took the name as a street moniker.